-All CCDCC meetings have been canceled until further notice!
+All CCDCC meetings will be on zoom until further notice!

 Thursday, March 12, 2020

 MONTANA – Governor Steve Bullock today issued an executive order declaring a state of emergency to exist within the state of Montana related to the communicable disease COVID-19 novel coronavirus.
 The emergency order puts the state on highest alert; still no confirmed cases in the state.

 “Now is the time to plan, not to panic.
 Our state has been preparing for coronavirus to come to Montana and we will be prepared to respond all along the way,” said Governor Bullock.
 “Just like we do when any challenging situation hits our communities, we stick together to make sure that we mitigate the impact, that we have an appropriate response, and that we slow the spread.”

 The emergency order allows the governor to direct a coordinated response to an outbreak of communicable disease.
 This includes mobilizing all available state resources, such as emergency funds or personnel from the National Guard.
 It also allows the governor to take additional steps as warranted.

 There are no confirmed cases in the state of Montana to date.
 However, the Montana Department of Public Health and Human Services, local health departments, health and medical departments and local jurisdictions have activated response plans and protocols for prepare for the arrival of the virus in Montana.